51Degrees/specifications/device-detection-specification/usage-examples.md

 C# examples.

-Many of these examples build on the concepts established in the Pipeline specification, so it may be helpful to first become familiar with the [usage examples](../pipeline-specification/usage-examples.md) there.
+Many of these examples build on the concepts established in the Pipeline specification, so it might be helpful to first become familiar with the [usage examples](../pipeline-specification/usage-examples.md) there.

 ## Create a Device Detection Pipeline